Excluding Local Hidden Variables in $\Lambda\bar{\Lambda}$ Production: The Incompatibility with Angular-Momentum Conservation and CPT Invariance: Introduction

-Inspired by the discussions in Refs.~\cite{ABEL1992304,Li:2024luk,Bechtle:2025ugc,Abel:2025skj}, a central aim of this work is to delineate the extent to which LHVTs can mimic the spin correlations predicted by QFT in these processes.
+Inspired by the discussions in Refs.~\cite{ABEL1992304,Li:2024luk,Bechtle:2025ugc,Abel:2025skj,Low:2025aqq}, a central aim of this work is to delineate the extent to which LHVTs can mimic the spin correlations predicted by QFT in these processes.
 We systematically explore the constraints imposed by locality, angular-momentum conservation, and CPT symmetry on possible LHVT realizations.
 Our analysis reveals a striking difference between the scalar and pseudoscalar cases: while the scalar channel inherently resists any local hidden-variable description, the pseudoscalar channel admits such a description only at the cost of abandoning CPT invariance.
 This contrast not only sharpens the distinction between quantum and classical descriptions of spin entanglement but also opens new avenues for probing fundamental symmetries in baryonic systems.

+We further extend the analysis to the most general spin-zero decay $s\to \Lambda\bar{\Lambda}$, allowing arbitrary complex scalar and pseudoscalar couplings.
+This general case includes the pure scalar and pure pseudoscalar scenarios as special limits, but it also covers spin-zero parents with no definite parity assignment.
+With CPT invariance imposed, we map out the parameter space in which an LHVT realization of the QFT joint angular distribution is allowed or excluded.

 The structure of this paper is as follows.
 In Sec.~\ref{sec:2}, we establish the theoretical framework for the QFT predictions, deriving the joint angular distributions for the decays $h\to\Lambda\bar{\Lambda}$ and $a\to\Lambda\bar{\Lambda}$.
 Sec.~\ref{sec:3} is devoted to the construction of LHVTs compatible with angular-momentum conservation and locality.
-We prove the impossibility of reproducing the scalar decay distribution under any LHVT, and analyze the pseudoscalar case in detail—both with and without CPT symmetry—presenting an explicit model that matches the QFT result when CPT is violated.
+We prove the impossibility of reproducing the scalar decay distribution under any LHVT, and analyze the pseudoscalar case in detail---both with and without CPT symmetry---presenting an explicit model that matches the QFT result when CPT is violated.
+In Sec.~\ref{sec:spinzero}, we extend the analysis to the most general spin-zero decay $s\to\Lambda\bar{\Lambda}$ with arbitrary scalar-pseudoscalar mixing and, under the assumption of CPT invariance, delineate the regions of parameter space in which the QFT-predicted joint angular distribution does or does not admit an LHVT realization.
 Finally, we conclude our study in Sec.~\ref{con}.